lcastri/causalflow/README.md

 ## Installation

-Before installing the CausalFlow package, you need to install Java and the [IDTxl package](https://github.com/pwollstadt/IDTxl) used for the feature-selection process, following the guide described [here](https://github.com/pwollstadt/IDTxl/wiki/Installation-and-Requirements).
+Before installing CausalFlow, you need to install Java and the [IDTxl package](https://github.com/pwollstadt/IDTxl) used for the feature-selection process, following the guide described [here](https://github.com/pwollstadt/IDTxl/wiki/Installation-and-Requirements).
 Once complete, you can install the current release of `CausalFlow` with:
 ``` shell
 # COMING SOON: pip install causalflow
 ```